bluesky66-dev/kibana/packages/kbn-pm/README.md

 the `@kbn/pm` tool, which can install dependencies (and set up symlinks) in all the packages using one command (aka "bootstrap" the setup).

-To bootstrap Kibana:
+To bootstrap HyperSec Kibana:

 ```
 yarn kbn bootstrap
 ```

-By default, `@kbn/pm` will bootstrap all packages within Kibana, plus all Kibana plugins located in `./plugins` or `../kibana-extra`.
-There are several options for skipping parts of this, e.g. to skip bootstrapping of Kibana
+By default, `@kbn/pm` will bootstrap all packages within HyperSec Kibana, plus all HyperSec Kibana plugins located in `./plugins` or `../kibana-extra`.
+There are several options for skipping parts of this, e.g. to skip bootstrapping of HyperSec Kibana
 plugins:

 ```